vierge-noire/cakephp-fixture-factories/README.md

 The Fixture Factories
 * increase the speed of your tests,
 * reduce the effort of writing and maintaining tests,
-* enhance the readability of your tests: you get what you see, no hidden fixtures.
+* enhance the readability of your tests: you get what you see, no fixtures in the bakground.

 You will never have to create, maintain or declare any test fixtures again.